niloysh/quectel-modem/README.md

 Use `start_quectel_netns.sh`.
 This will create a network namespace `qmodem` and move wwan0 to it.
 Then we run `quectel-CM` in the namespace.
 This avoids the situtation where the modem replaces the default route with the wwan0 interface, which can cause issues with SSH.

 You can then use `ip netns exec qmodem` or `start_netns_shell.sh` to run commands in the namespace.
 You can change the default apn in `start_quectel_netns.sh` to your provider's apn.
-The default is `internet` which works for most providers.
+The default is `rogerswpn.apn`.
 You can also set the APN using the `AT+CGDCONT` command in the `modem_web.py` script.

 ### Troubleshooting